bastienboutonnet/sheetwork/CONTRIBUTING.md

 Thanks for looking into making `sheetwork` better!
 We have some loosely defined rules, preferences etc. to make the process a bit smoother but above all, don't let that deter you from contributing.

+> ⚠️ **Wanna use `sheetwork` with another database than Snowflake?** ✨ Let's talk!! 🎉  I'm really eager to grow the database adapters for `sheetwork`.
+Create an issue on GitHub or DM me on [Discord](https://discord.gg/5GnNNb)

 ## How can you contribute?

 - It **usually starts with creating an issue** (reporting a bug, or discussing a feature).
 In fact, even if you don't know how to code it or don't have the time, you're already helping out by pointing out potential issues or functionality that you would like to see implemented.